-1.4 MINERAL TENURE, SURFACE RIGHTS, AND ROYALTIES
+MINERAL TENURE, SURFACE RIGHTS, AND ROYALTIES

-The Cañariaco Copper Project consists of 10 Cañariaco concessions, covering a total area of 6,990 hectares, 4 Jehuamarca concessions covering a total area of 3,600 hectares, and one Las Palmas concession covering a total area of 370 hectares for a total of 15 concessions covering 10,960 hectares.
+The Cañariaco Copper Project consists of 6 Cañariaco concessions, covering a total area of 5,229.50 hectares, 2 Jehuamarca concessions covering a total area of 1,800 hectares, for a total of 15 concessions covering 7,029.50 hectares.

 Mining legislation in Peru does not require location of concession boundaries on the ground.
 The boundary limits are defined by Universal Transverse Mercator coordinates.
 To maintain the property in good standing, annual property payments of \$17,500 commenced in June 2002.
+As of 2017, the fees had increased to approximately US\$ 130,000.
 All required property payments have been made, and the concessions are in good standing.
-Providing the annual property payments are made in a timely manner, the concessions will not expire.,
+Providing the annual property payments are made in a timely manner, the concessions will not expire.